andarkrc/SDA-Tema3/README.md

 		Finding the distance between users it's a little tricky.
 You need to do a BFS (breadth-first-search).
 		This is an algorithm who traverses a graph 'level' by 'level'.
 For every node you need to get all their links and place them in a queue and set their distance as the node's distance + 1.
 Just make sure you don't visit the same node twice (we used a hashmap).
-To start, select the first user, set it's distance to 0 and let the algorithm run.
+To start, select the first user, set its distance to 0 and let the algorithm run.
 		After that, just search for the second user (in the hashmap in our case) and, if it exists, you will also find its distance to the first user.